Thousands ordered to evacuate as powerful wind-fed wildfire burns homes in Southern California

 Aerial footage from local television networks showed dozens of homes in flames across several neighborhoods as embers were whipped from home to home.
 Other footage captured horses trotting alongside evacuating vehicles.

-Jade Katz, who said she is disabled and does not drive, waited for a friend to pick her up near her Camarillo Heights home with a suitcase full of medication and Bella, her Great Dane service dog, as she watched the neighborhood burn.
-But the friend couldn’t reach her, so first responders sent a squad car to escort her to safety.
+Jade Katz, who said she is disabled and does not drive, waited for a friend to pick her up near her Camarillo Heights home with a suitcase full of medication and Bella, her Great Dane service dog.
+But the friend couldn’t reach her, so first responders sent a squad car to escort her out Wednesday afternoon as a helicopter dropped water on the house across from her home.

+“On the way out of the neighborhood, there were five or eight houses that had already burnt to the ground,” said Katz, 35, who was sitting in a car with housemate Shannon Kelly, 28.
+They plan to spend the night with a friend in Los Angeles.

 Gus Garcia, who owns a ranch south of the fire, said he's waiting to see whether conditions will change to decide if he should evacuate his horses and cattle.
 Around 12:30 p.m., his animals were still safe and he was trying to stay out of the way as others got their livestock out.